vijaykumaryenne/medrecui/README.md

 3.Everytime you make a commit to Github, the image is automatically built and available on the Docker Hub.

-4. Login to OCCS and Deploy the latest image available.
+4.Login to OCCS and Deploy the latest image available.